IRT-SystemX/ml4physim_startingkit/Readme.md

 Other folder and files in this starting kit are :

-- **configs folder**: It includes configuration files required whether by a physical solver for importing the datasets or by an augmented simulator to import the set of its hyperparameters.

-- **input_data_local**: It contains few observations (demo dataset) to verify that all the configuration works properly and the participants could train and evaluate a simple Augmented Simulator without any errors.

 - **related_papers**: It includes the scientific papers related to this competition.
 We encourage the participants to read these papers for more details and information concerning the evaluation framework and the considered use case.